-By letter dated April 2, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of Remote Pilot Solutions, LLC (hereinafter petitioner or operator) for an exemption.
-The petitioner requested to operate an unmanned aircraft system (UAS) to conduct aerial photography and 3D mapping for the agricultural industry, to provide real estate listing videos and photography, inspection of facilities, and enhanced marketing video photography.
+By letter dated April 20, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of Elevated Element, LLC (hereinafter petitioner or operator) for an exemption.
+The petitioner requested to operate an unmanned aircraft system (UAS) to conduct video inspection, photogrammetry, and photography.